Impact measurement: a shared challenge with producers or an imposed standard?

 Florent Bédécarrats, a researcher at the French Institute of Research for Development (IRD), put the divergence of frameworks into perspective: academic research focused on causality and methodological robustness, financial actors on sets of multiple indicators, and farmers' organizations on concrete, often qualitative, and long-term transformation.
 These "three worlds" do not always speak the same language: finance seeks "proven" impacts; producers want tools to "improve."
 There is therefore a need for shared frameworks, public data (quality agricultural statistics), and farmers' voices better represented in the definition and evaluation of impact.

-In agriculture, and particularly in Africa, impact assessments are generally few in number and difficult to interpret.
-The lack of dialogue between research, financial actors, farmers' associations, and the state hinders the development of a common framework.
-While in other sectors, such as public health, more effective alignments between science, civil society, and economic actors exist, the state sometimes struggles to play this role of arbiter in agriculture.
-Florent Bédécarrats therefore calls for greater involvement of the latter to create concerted public policies and shared data, in order to harmonize approaches and improve the measurement of impact in agricultural financing.
+In agriculture, and particularly in Africa, impact assessments are generally few and far between and difficult to interpret.
+The lack of dialogue between researchers, financial actors, farmers' associations, and the government hinders the development of a common framework.
+While in other sectors, such as public health, more effective alignment between science, civil society, and economic actors exists, the government sometimes struggles to play this arbitrating role in agriculture.
+Florent Bédécarrats therefore calls for greater government involvement in creating coordinated public policies and shared data, in order to harmonize approaches and improve impact measurement in agricultural financing.

 Proposals and ways forward

-• Avoiding the pitfalls and the excesses of excessive financialization, where economic profitability takes precedence over social impact, in particular on the income and living conditions of producers, and over environmental impact.
+• Avoid the pitfalls and excesses of excessive financialization, where economic profitability would take precedence over social impact, particularly on the income and living conditions of producers, and on environmental impact.

-• Moving beyond misunderstandings on indicators, favoring continuous progress approaches and support rather than compliance.
+• Going beyond misunderstandings about indicators, by prioritizing continuous improvement approaches and support rather than compliance.

-• To strenghten training, empowerment and access to information for producer organizations, by involving them from the design of evaluation systems.
+• Strengthen training, empowerment and access to information for producer organizations, by involving them from the design stage of evaluation systems.

-• Promote creation multi-stakeholder spaces, shared tools and stakeholder coalitions, so that data, standards and decisions can be appropriated by producers and their organizations.
+• Promote the creation of multi-actor spaces, shared tools and stakeholder coalitions, so that data, standards and decisions can be appropriated by producers and their organizations.

-• Value the mechanisms for using impact results and feedback in communities.
+• Promote the use of impact results and feedback mechanisms within communities.

 The third round table of the international conference highlighted that measuring the impact of agricultural investments, far from being a simple technical exercise, constitutes a major political and social issue for the success of the agricultural transition in the countries of the South.
 This observation can also be extended to the countries of the North, as we recalled during a seminar in 2023 with the international “4 per 1000” Initiative.